All Parts Are Welcome

 About Me

-I became a psychotherapist because I have an insatiable curiosity for the human condition and a sensitivity that has fully allowed me to experience the vulnerability of being human.
-I care about people and connection, and value relationships above all else.
-Countless hours of therapy and time spent on my meditation cushion led me here and I am eternally grateful to the many teachers and therapists who have seen me and reflected back my inner wisdom when I most needed it.
-I want to do that for others as well.
-Therapy can be a spiritual journey, an awakening, a process of conscious awareness and self-discovery — I know it was and continues to be for me.
-Therapy can be a process of undoing, uncovering, and unfolding.
-Undoing constricting conditioning.
-Uncovering what’s here now and also what’s been buried.
-Unfolding slowly and gently while exploring tender territory.
-I would feel honored to be a witness and join you on your journey.
+I became a psychotherapist out of an insatiable curiosity for the human condition and a sensitivity that allows me to fully experience the vulnerability of being human.
+I care deeply about people and connection, valuing relationships above all else.
+Countless hours of therapy and time on my meditation cushion have led me here, and I am eternally grateful to the teachers and therapists who have seen me and reflected back my inner wisdom when I most needed it.
+I hope to do the same for others.

 All Parts Are Welcome

-I’m originally from Houston and found a home in Seattle.
-I have an M.A. in Contemplative Psychotherapy and Buddhist Psychology from Naropa University, and did my undergraduate training at the University of Washington.
-I have over 5 years of experience as a counselor focusing on addiction with clients in the justice system, as well as working with queer and trans clients dealing with various concerns.
-I am an Internal Family Systems (IFS) Level 3 trained therapist with advanced training in Intimacy From the Inside Out (IFIO) — an IFS-based couples modality.
+I’m originally from Houston and now call Seattle home.
+I hold an M.A. in Contemplative Psychotherapy and Buddhist Psychology from Naropa University and completed my undergraduate studies at the University of Washington.
+I’ve spent over eight years working with diverse clients and am a Certified Level 3 IFS therapist with advanced training in Intimacy From the Inside Out (IFIO), an IFS-based couples approach for couples work.
+Outside of therapy, I love to dance—sometimes gracefully, mostly…creatively.

 Let’s Connect!

-Feel free to reach out to schedule a 15-minute consultation to see if we’d be a good fit.
+Feel free to reach out to schedule a 15-minute virtual consultation to see if we’d be a good fit.

 tiffanychencounseling@gmail.com